About the ARRIVE compliance checker - how it works and FAQs

 Feedback welcome

-We’re continuously improving the compliance checker.
-If you have suggestions or encounter issues, please get in touch.
+This is a beta version of the ARRIVE compliance checker.
+We welcome any feedback to help us improve the tool.
+If you have suggestions or encounter issues, please get in touch at arrive@nc3rs.org.uk.